WeeHorse/working/README.md

-# working
+# Working
-A scheduling and job tracking app called working
+A scheduling and job tracking app